 Rising Sun Motor Inn

-Built in 1940 and renovated in 2015, the Rising Sun Motel is West of St. Mary Visitor Center.
-It offers 72 motor lodge rooms along with cabins.
-Guests will find a restaurant and a general store in the complex.
+Built in 1940 and renovated in 2015, the Rising Sun Motel is West of the St. Mary Visitor Center.
+It offers 72 motor lodge rooms and cabins.
+The complex also has a restaurant and a general store.

 Open seasonally from mid-June to mid-September.
 Reservations required.